Acclaimed composer Kaija Saariaho dies at age 70 of brain tumor

 “This is undoubtedly the work of a mature master, in such full command of her resources that she can focus simply on telling a story and illuminating characters,” Anthony Tommasini wrote in The New York Times.

-Saariaho received the University of Louisville’s Grawemeyer Award in 2003, was selected Musical America’s Musician of the Year in 2008.
+Saariaho received the University of Louisville’s Grawemeyer Award in 2003 and was selected Musical America’s Musician of the Year in 2008.
 Kent Nagano’s recording of “L’Amour de Loin” won a 2011 Grammy Award.

 Saariaho’s final work, a trumpet concerto titled “HUSH,” is to premiere in Helsinki in Aug.
 24 with Susanna Mälkki leading the Finnish Radio Symphony Orchestra.